-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 Cleta Mitchell, lawyer.
 (7:53 p.m., three minutes)

 Trump’s robust effort to overturn the election results in the weeks after Nov.
 3, 2020, included assistance from Mitchell, who elevated various dubious claims about fraud to Meadows.
-She was on his call with Georgia Secretary of State Brad Raffensperger a few days before Jan.
+She was on Trump’s call with Georgia Secretary of State Brad Raffensperger a few days before Jan.
 6, the call during which Trump tried to cajole Raffensperger into belatedly “finding” enough votes for Trump to win the state.

 Mitchell was also in contact with members of Congress about her claims, which is probably why Trump spoke with her that day.